 Plus, with sponsored content, you’re trading time for dollars, meaning it’s not scalable.
 It’s time-consuming, versus other more passive streams like affiliate marketing and product creation.

-This has worked SO well for us, both in terms of revenue and workflow, and I plan to keep this strategy moving into 2019.
+This worked SO well for us, both in terms of revenue and workflow, and I plan to keep this strategy moving into 2019.

 Whew!
 I know that was a lot, but I hope it helped give you clarity, confidence and inspiration on taking action when working with brands for your blog.
 Good luck!